danilt2000/SpCloudCore/README.md

 ![image](https://github.com/user-attachments/assets/f928facd-6eb6-4ea9-a92d-a638fda4e079)
 # SpCloud

-**SpCloud** is a micro-hosting solution running on a developer's laptop, designed for uploading and testing .NET applications.
-This project provides a simple and efficient way to deploy your projects with minimal time resources.
+**SpCloud** is a `free` hosting solution running on a developer's laptop, designed to deploy applications to the public internet.
+This project provides a simple and cost-effective way to host your projects online with minimal time and resource investment.
+Whether you're testing or sharing applications, SpCloud enables you to make your projects accessible on the open web, bridging the gap between local development and real-world deployment—all at no cost.

 ## Features